The capital city of Northern Ireland

 !) but was released in 2000 under the Good Friday Agreement.
 After his almost comical 2006 stunt at Stormont he was sentenced again for another 16 years ... so by now he should be out again.
 Let's see whether he'll behave now.

 is also of interest.
 I don't mean because of its attraction of Loyalist demonstrations and rioting, but rather for some details in the publicly accessible parts of the interior.
 Note especially the stained-glass windows in the corridor leading from the central hall to the north wing.
 These are quite modern and include many references to Belfast's history, including the Great Famine in Ireland

 and the "Titanic

 ".
 But it also goes beyond Belfast; for instance, I also spotted a window dedicated to the Spanish Civil War

 Just outside the north wing stands the city's main Titanic Memorial

 .
 The original main part is a classic affair of statues and plaques with names (including the ship's designers).
 Just behind it is now a more modern Titanic Memorial Garden

 .
 This opened on 15 April 2012, i.e. the exact centenary day of the tragedy, and apart from a panel with a complete list of all those who perished in the disaster, there are also a few background information panels and a map detailing other Titanic

 A key attraction not only for dedicated dark tourists but for any tourist with an interest in the history of the place are the famous political (and these days also non-political) murals of West Belfast

-These tours usually concentrate on the murals on the Falls Road
+Guided tours (whether by taxi or on foot) usually concentrate on the murals on the Falls Road

 and some also take in the Shankill